 CONSULTING ACTIVITIES

 Faculty may engage in consulting activities in a manner consistent with this policy.
-All consulting assignments are also subject to the conflict of interest policy.
+All consulting assignments are also subject to the Conflict of Interest Policy.
 Consulting is permitted provided the faculty member's full-time obligation to the university is met.
 Faculty shall not undertake any form of outside employment or activity that prevents the performance of the responsibilities expected of full-time faculty as provided in the MSU Faculty Responsibilities policy.
-Faculty engaging in consulting activities will: comply with the University’s conflict of interest policy and include written notice to the client that the faculty member is acting as a private consultant, that MSU is in no way a party to the contract or liable or responsible for the performance thereof, and that MSU is not liable in any way for property of the client utilized for tests, observations, or otherwise in connection with the consulting engagement, nor for consequent damages.
+The university expects that all members of the faculty will conduct their outside activities in a manner which upholds the values of, and reflects credit on, themselves, their profession, and the university.
+The principal safeguards against abuse include the standards required by professional colleagues and professional organizations, and the rigorous process by which the university evaluates and selects individuals for appointment and promotion.

+Faculty engaging in consulting activities will comply with applicable university policies and procedures, including the university’s Conflict of Interest Policy, Facilities Use Manual, and Rules for Research Facilities/Equipment..

 NOTIFICATION